three-shrimp

 In the end,

-he saved the day…
+He saved the day.

-helped bring to fruition
+He helped bring about

-the ambitious pipedream
+The ambitious pipedream

-of the Tres Camarones ring
+Of the Tres Camarones ring,

-as into the beautiful north
+As into the beautiful north

-they traveled supreme.
+They traveled supreme.

-Even the tale’s title
+Even the tale’s title resounds

-the book’s covers
+Though I closed the book’s covers

 It seems,

-after a good read,
+After a good read,

-the aesthetics remain
+The aesthetics remain

-to rock the soul
+To rock the soul

-and soothe the brain.
+And soothe the brain.

 Is this an answer

-to what’s in a name?
+To what’s in a name?

 *(Chavarin = “Cha-var-EEN“)